 NACBS Annual Meeting Travel Awards

-The NACBS has created a grant program intended to assist graduate students and under- and unemployed NACBS members in attending the society’s Annual Meeting.
+The NACBS has a grant program intended to assist graduate students and under- and unemployed NACBS members in attending the society’s Annual Meeting.
 Funding for graduate students is generously funded in part by the Stern Foundation.
-Eligible members who will be attending the 2022 Annual Meeting may now apply.
+Eligible members who will be attending the 2023 Annual Meeting may now apply.
 Applicants can apply for complimentary conference registration and grants of up to $500/each to defray the costs of travel, lodging, and meals based on need and the number of requests for aid.